yireo/yireo-slides/slides/yireo/messing_up_di.md

 ---
 # Lessons
+- Don't use helpers
+- Don't use underscores to identify scope

+--
 - Try to keep dependencies to a minimum
     - Move all similar dependencies to a common class
     - Move around dependencies until each class has as little dependencies as possible